ShriyamTyagi/Software-Engineering-Playbook/01-things-i-wish-i-knew-before-starting.md

 I believed learning more technologies would automatically make me more employable.

 Instead, everytime I went through few lectures of something, I got to hear something better about the other technology or framework.
-This restricted my progress in the initial days and I ended wasting my valuable time.
+This restricted my progress in the initial days and I ended up wasting my valuable time.

 ### What I'd Do Today